Save Time & Money

-My style of travel is geared towards long term adventure and photography.
-Here are various resources and links to apps and websites I personally use to make my travels easier.
+My style of travel is geared toward long-term adventure and photography.
+Here are various resources and links to apps and websites I use to make my travels easier, cheaper, and longer.
 I might go on a backcountry excursion or a climb a mountain, so my needs might differ from yours.
-From years of travel I’ve found the best combination of gear and digital apps that fit my needs and I hope you will gain a few insights from it.
+From years of travel, I’ve found the best combination of gear and digital apps that fit my needs, and I hope you will gain a few insights from it.

 Finding Cheap Flights

 I can afford travel and travel to many places not because I have a lot of money.
 I can because I try to be as smart about it by using the below resources to their full potential.
 You can too!